How did you get into design?

 How long have you been designing?

-I have been designing for print for almost 20 years and for the web for over 7 years.
+I have been designing for print for over 20 years and for web for almost 10 years.
 I started onejdesigns in 2006 as a way to be creative/artistic outside of work.

 Where have you worked?